Asteski/WinMac/README.md

 > [!IMPORTANT]
 > **For the most reliable deployment process, I recommend to check [Installation Guide](https://github.com/Asteski/WinMac/wiki/Installation-Guide) Wiki page.**

-EasyLauncher batch script allows the installer to be run as a GUI or in a terminal to make the installation and configuration process simple and straightforward.
+EasyLauncher batch script allows the installer to be run as a GUI or in a Terminal to make the installation and configuration process simple and straightforward.

 Here are the ways you can run different deployment mods:

 - *EasyLauncher.bat* runs installation GUI by default
-- *EasyLayncher.bat -nogui* or *-n* runs installer fully in terminal
+- *EasyLayncher.bat -nogui* or *-n* runs installer fully in Terminal
 - *EasyLayncher.bat -uninstall* or *-u* runs uninstallation GUI
-- *EasyLayncher.bat -uninstallnogui* or *-un* runs uninstaller fully in terminal
+- *EasyLayncher.bat -uninstallnogui* or *-un* runs uninstaller fully in Terminal

 > [!CAUTION]
 > **You must run batch file in Administrative session of Powershell 7 (not Windows Powershell) to ensure reliable installation/uninstallation process.**